FRC-5268-BiomechFalcons/SwerveDriveTemplate/README.md

+# 5268 SwerveDriveTemplate

+A swerve drive template based on [REVrobotics MAXSwerve Template](https://github.com/REVrobotics/MAXSwerve-Java-Template).

+The goal of this template is to have some baseline functionality that will be commonly reused year to year.

 # MAXSwerve Java Template v2025.1

 See [the online changelog](https://github.com/REVrobotics/MAXSwerve-Java-Template/blob/main/CHANGELOG.md) for information about updates to the template that may have been released since you created your project.